Heinz Knoke: Against the USAAF 1943–44

 On 27 September 1943, Knoke shot down a B-17, Elusive Elcy, of the 94th Bomb Group using Werfer-Granate 21 unguided rockets launched from modified mortar tubes.
 Encountering USAAF escort fighters for the first time, he also destroyed a P-47 Thunderbolt of the 56th Fighter Group flown by Lieutenant H. P. Dugas, who was killed.
 Knoke was then shot down by other P-47s and had to bail out.
 Knoke was brought down again on 4 October of that same year.
 After damaging a B-24 of the 392nd Bombardment Group in a frontal attack, which later went down, he was hit by the dorsal gunner's fire and Knoke bailed out of his damaged fighter into the bitterly cold North Sea.
 Covered by aircraft of his unit, Knoke managed to climb into an inflatable raft dropped by a Focke-Wulf Weihe.
 He was rescued two hours later by a lifeboat.
 Knoke claimed his 18th victory on 10 October 1943, a B-17, although his Bf 109G was hit by P-47s and 75% damaged, forcing him to land at Twente in the Netherlands.

 Knoke was again shot down on 4 January 1944.
 On 10 February Gruppenkommandeur Günther Specht was wounded and Knoke became acting commander of II./JG 11.
 On 4 March Knoke was leading II./JG 11, when he was involved in the decimation of the 363rd Fighter Group.
 In a surprise attack on some 60 P-51 Mustangs over Hamburg, the USAAF lost 12 P-51s in a single action, Knoke claiming one himself.
 From 15 to 20 April 1944, Knoke was attached to the Experimental Station at Lechfeld in Bavaria, where he flew the Messerschmitt Me 262A jet fighter for the first time.
 Knoke was promoted to the rank of Hauptmann (Captain), on 28 April 1944, for "bravery in the face of the enemy", and made Gruppenkommandeur of II./ JG 11.
 At 23 years of age Knoke was, at the time, the youngest Gruppenkommandeur in the Luftwaffe.
-Knoke was shot down on 29 April in action against the P-47 of Captain James Cannon of the 354th Fighter Group and was hospitalised until August 1944 with severe concussion and related injuries.
-Before he bailed out, Knoke managed in turn to shoot down the overshooting 'Jug' piloted by Capt.
+Knoke was shot down on 29 April in action against the P-51 of Captain James Cannon of the 354th Fighter Group and was hospitalised until August 1944 with severe concussion and related injuries.
+Before he bailed out, Knoke managed in turn to shoot down the overshooting 'Mustang' piloted by Capt.
 Cannon, who was taken prisoner.
 Knoke claimed to have had some friendly interactions with Cannon before both were picked up by German forces.
 Upon returning to base, Knoke developed a high fever and what later turned out to be a dangerous brain hemorrhage; following this, he had a complete nervous breakdown, grounding him until the middle of August.